arnauddupuis/wocli/README.md

 * **--wow-dir**: Set the World of Warcraft directory (on my computer it looks like: $ENV{HOME}/.cxoffice/World\ of\ Warcraft/drive_c/Program\ Files/World\ of\ Warcraft/).
 It only affect the current session.
 See --save for permanent changes.
 * **--save**: is going to save your configuration in $ENV{HOME}/.wocli/config.
 * **--debug**: turn debug on, meaning: lots of debug messages and lots of intermediate data saved in your local cache ($ENV{HOME}/.wocli/cache/).
+* **--db-ttl**: takes an integer as parameter.
+It will set the cache time to live in seconds.
+Default is set to 7200 (2 hours).
+Do not set it to high to avoid issue with DB not synced with Curse.com.

 #### Commands